Dallas County Reports 1,368 New COVID Cases, 6 Deaths

 There were 764 COVID-19 patients in acute care in Dallas County for the period ending on Tuesday, November 24.
 The number of emergency room visits for COVID-19 like symptoms in Dallas County was 508 for the same time period, which represents around 20 percent of all emergency department visits in the county according to information reported to the North Central Texas Trauma Regional Advisory Council.

 Health care facilities are not our first line of defense but rather our last.
 Individual choices are critical in reducing your risk of contracting or spreading COVID-19.
 Please think of yourself, our community as a whole, and especially our health care providers, and make responsible decisions in line with public health guidance.
 Our hospital staff are working tirelessly to save lives.
 You can do the same and reduce their burden by staying home this holiday season.
-You can find additional information on risk-level monitoring data here.

 Additionally, Table 8 below is from the November 24, 2020 Dallas County Health and Human Services 2019 Novel Coronavirus (COVID-19) Summary.
 Table 8 is a summary of confirmed and probable cases and deaths since late June in Dallas County.